-- The function of super palette control may differ by device models. - Only in RGB, BGR and YUV pixel formats, the color device supports this function.
+- The function of super palette control may differ by device models. - Regarding the color device in Bayer pixel format, you need to enable Super Bayer Enable first before using super palette control function.

 The super palette control function allows you to select different color areas in the image to set customized hue and saturation values.